 Some of our Founding Fathers, the Federalists, supported the Constitution and argued for a strong federal union.
 They are also

 called "Nationalists".
 Today, American Nationalism can be seen as the deepest attachment to the United States of America.
-Therefore, DO NOT mistake American Nationalism with Nationalism known
+Therefore, DO NOT mistake American Nationalism with Nationalism which is

-from other countries.
+known from other countries.
 There are good and evil versions.
-The last version is associated with baser human instincts which culminated in the "Final Solution", a term describing the ethnic cleansing
+The last version is associated with baser human instincts which culminated in the "Final Solution", a term describing the ethnic

 TEXT: U.S. ROOM GERMANY

 Let every nation know, whether it wishes us well or ill, that we shall pay any price, bear any burden,

 meet any hardship, support any friend, oppose any foe to assure the survival and the success of liberty.

 "I don't care what they call me as long as they mention my name"